E1ila/FarmLog/README.md

 * Tracks
     * Farm session time with a stopwatch
     * Mob kills, counts how many of each mob was killed
+    * Loot from mobs and quests
-    * Herbs and mines gathering
+    * Herbalism, skinning and mining yield
     * Money loot, displays total gold collected
-    * Loot vendor value in gold
+    * Shows loot vendor value in gold
     * Reputation gain per faction
     * XP gained
     * Honor gain (not tested yet, will be available in phase 2)